 many fighting game fans will forever have a special place in their heart reserved

-through-and-through 2D fighting games.
+through-and-through 2D fighters.
 In recent years, titles like Blazblue and Arcana

 Heart have successfully kept the "2D look" alive, and offer

 unique gameplay experiences in their own right.
-While those games appeal to some, many
+While those games appeal to a

 "floaty"... or "air-dash-happy" for

-their tastes.
-I happen to be one of them.
-Leave it to SNK, which includes some of the original pioneers of the genre, to
+That's where KOF comes in.
+Leave it to SNK, a company that still includes some of the original pioneers of the genre, to

 create a new age, yet traditional 2D fighting game that looks and plays

 amazing.
-2009's King of Fighters XII presented a badass new art style and some
+2009's King of Fighters XII presented a catchy new art style and

 of Fighters XIII improves upon the KOF XII graphics engine, using the